 Please give at least 24 hours’ notice if you need to cancel your hospital transport.
 Our transport provider charges us for late cancellations.

 If it is out of office hours (5pm to 9am Monday to Friday or on weekends and bank holidays), please contact 020 3488 2194.

 We expect high standards of safety, courtesy, care and consideration from the companies we use to provide transport services.

-If you are unhappy with any aspect of the service please let us know by contacting: Patient Transport Services Manager Telephone: 020 7352 8121 and asking for extension 4455 or asking the operator to contact the Transport Manager.
-Alternatively, contact the transport team leader on bleep 7277.
+If you are unhappy with any aspect of the service please let us know by contacting: Patient Transport Services Manager Telephone: 020 7352 8121 and asking for extension 84455 or asking the operator to contact the Transport Manager.
+Alternatively, contact the transport team leader on 88012 or ask the operator.